Polanco metro station: History and construction

 Line 7 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA.
 Its first section opened on 20 December 1984, operating from Tacuba to Auditorio stations.
 The tunnel between Polanco and San Joaquín spans 1,163 m, while the section toward Auditorio measures 812 m.
 The station is one of the deepest on the network, with staircases totaling around 110 steps.

+Name and pictogram

+The station's pictogram features the silhouette of the clock tower found in nearby Lincoln Park.
+The stop is named after the neighborhood, which takes its name from a river unofficially named after Juan Alfonso de Polanco, a Spanish Jesuit priest.

 Incidents

 On 16 October 2019, the escalators suddenly stopped, causing four commuters to fall, including an 82-year-old man.
 Three were taken to a hospital, but none sustained serious injuries.
 Investigations revealed that the incident was triggered by a fight between two men on the escalators, who then fled after causing the stoppage.

 On 15 January 2023, two cars separated when the train arrived at the station.
 Witnesses reported an explosion and smoke from the affected area, but no injuries occurred.
 The accident took place amid government allegations that the transport system faced potential sabotage and other "atypical incidents" supposedly linked to opponents of the Fourth Transformation, the political platform of President Andrés Manuel López Obrador, following the 2023 Mexico City Metro train crash.
 Guillermo Calderón, director of the Mexico City Metro, explained that a loosened and a disgorged bolt caused a safety cylinder to break, separating the cars.
 He denied that the incident resulted from maintenance issues, noting that the train had been overhauled just days earlier.

 Another stoppage occurred on 24 October 2023, when the escalator abruptly halted and recoiled, injuring seven commuters.
 Metro authorities reported that damaged fuses in the internal connection suggested it had been manually stopped.
 Among those injured was Fátima Neri, an international archer and medalist, who suffered a broken leg and was left with a disability due to an alleged misdiagnosis at the hospital where the authorities transported her.